Workers compensation fraud is a scheme to defraud insurance companies regarding workers compensation benefits.

 - Fabricate injuries in order to collect payments or benefits.

-Workers’ compensation is a system of insurance that employers are required to have that provides coverage for medical care, lost wages, rehabilitation and payments for permanent disabilities and death as a result of injuries sustained by employees while in the course and scope of the their employment.
+Workers’ compensation is a system of insurance that employers are required to have that provides coverage for medical care, lost wages, rehabilitation, and payments for permanent disabilities and death as a result of injuries sustained by employees while in the course and scope of their employment.

 Insurance Code 1871.4 is the primary code section pertaining to this type of fraud.

 Definition of Insurance Code 1871.4